Emmanuelle Guyon, the mirror of your emotions

 "The cicadas song" pendant with jade

-For pre-Hispanic peoples, especially the Maya, jade was more valuable than gold, symbolizing creation and the essence of life.
+For Pre-Hispanic peoples, especially the Maya, jade was more valuable than gold, symbolizing creation and the essence of life.
 When Cortés asked Moctezuma to surrender his treasures, hoping for vast amounts of gold, Moctezuma offered him jade instead, considering it priceless.

 In the tribes of Mexico, Central America, and South America, jade was also closely associated with water, and jade offerings were regularly cast into sacred wells or cenotes to invoke water spirits.
 This precious stone was frequently used to create masks and ritual objects, embodying a sacred connection with natural elements and spiritual practices.